nightrunner91/nightvue/README.md

 ### Templates structure

 This project uses [Vue Router](https://router.vuejs.org/) to make a lightning fast traversing between pages.
 It also uses one of my favourite feature that Vue can provide and it's [component system](https://vuejs.org/v2/guide/components.html).
-By default structure of
+By default structure of templates looks like this:

 ```
 views